We want to get married; does my soldier need to ask permission?

 Back to top

-For all F&C information, please see the Foreign & Commonwealth section.
+For all information, please see our foreign-commonwealth/visafaqs/#bring-partner-to-uk page.

 “AFF - just a thank you for all that you do!!”